 Is based on the cognitive model where thoughts effect feelings and behavior.

 A sound therapeutic relationship is necessary for effective therapy, but not the focus.

 Is a collaborative effort between the therapist and the client.

 Uses the Socratic Method which means a CBT therapist will ask a lot of questions.

 Is structured and directive, where CBT therapists, along with the client, will establish an agenda and work towards meeting the goals established in the agenda.

 Is based on an educational model where the client and therapist work toward unlearning unwanted thoughts and behaviors.

 Theory and techniques rely on the Inductive Method where a client and therapist challenge thoughts using worksheets and homework in order to learn new ways of thinking, feeling and behaving.

-Click the links below to find out more about Cognitive Behavioral Therapy.
+Click the links below to find out more about CBT.